Aspect Pattern Scanner

 How Detection Works

-Each pattern is defined by a precise set of aspects.
-A Yod needs two planets in sextile and both of them quincunx a third.
-A Grand Trine needs three planets each 120° apart.
-The scanner walks your chart's aspect graph and finds every configuration that matches.
+Each supported pattern is defined by a specific set of relationships.
+A Yod needs two bodies in sextile and both of them quincunx a third.
+A Grand Trine needs three accepted trine aspects closing a circuit.
+The scanner walks your chart's aspect graph and finds each supported configuration that matches.

-Golden Yods use the quintile family (72° and 144°), which most calculators skip.
-The scanner computes these from planetary longitudes so they don't get missed.
+Golden Yods use the quintile family (72° and 144°), which many standard natal aspect tables skip.
+The scanner computes those from longitudes so they can be checked.
 Stelliums use sign occupation rather than aspects, and the scanner catches any sign with three or more eligible bodies.

 What This Scanner Actually Checks

-The scanner runs every pattern detector in parallel against your chart.
-It finds Yods (sextile plus two quincunxes), Golden Yods (quintile plus two biquintiles), Grand Trines (three trines), Kites (Grand Trine plus opposing body), Grand Crosses (two oppositions plus four squares), T-Squares (opposition plus apex), Mystic Rectangles (two oppositions plus four supporting aspects), Stelliums (three or more bodies in one sign), plus the Tier 2 patterns Cradle and Grand Sextile.
-Each pattern uses its own orb convention appropriate to the aspect types involved.
+The scanner runs each supported pattern detector against your chart.
+It finds Yods (sextile plus two quincunxes), Golden Yods (quintile plus two biquintiles), Grand Trines (three trines), Kites (Grand Trine plus opposing body), Grand Crosses (two oppositions plus four squares), T-Squares (opposition plus apex), Mystic Rectangles (two oppositions plus four supporting aspects), Stelliums (three or more bodies in one sign), plus Cradle and Grand Sextile.
+Major-aspect patterns use the natal chart service's accepted aspects, whose body-specific orbs are capped at 6°.
+Quincunxes and fifth-harmonic aspects are added from longitudes before pattern detection.

-Eligible bodies are the ten planets, Chiron, and the Ascendant.
-Including the Ascendant lets the scanner surface apex-ASC Yods and other ASC-anchored configurations that planet-only scanners miss.
+Eligible bodies are the Sun through Pluto, Chiron, and the Ascendant.
+Including the Ascendant lets the scanner surface ASC-anchored configurations that planet-only scanners miss.
 Lunar nodes, Midheaven, IC, and Descendant are not currently included in pattern detection.
-Results are sorted with rarer patterns first because rare patterns tend to be more distinctive when they appear.
+Results are sorted with rarer patterns first, but tightness, body involvement, and chart context still decide priority.

 Why Your Result May Differ From Another Calculator

 Running your chart through this scanner and another one and getting different pattern lists is common.
 Four drivers explain most of the disagreement.
-Orb settings are first: different tools use different defaults, and the same Grand Trine appears valid in one and just miss in the other.
+Orb settings are first: different tools use different defaults, and the same Grand Trine can appear valid in one and just miss in another.
 Quincunx and quintile inclusion is second: calculators that skip these aspect families never find Yods or Golden Yods, no matter how close the geometry is.

 Angular inclusion is third: patterns involving the Ascendant appear in scanners that treat the ASC as a pattern participant (this one does) and vanish in scanners that do not.
 Scanners that also include the Midheaven, IC, Descendant, or lunar nodes may flag additional patterns this tool will not.
 Stellium definition is fourth: some tools require tight conjunctions, others accept any three planets sharing a sign.
 Pick one convention and stick with it; mixing results from tools with different defaults produces inconsistent readings.